 Q4.6 of the NPCS asked whether the shop should try to find alternative and larger premises and 62% expressed themselves in favour of this.
 Q4.7 expanded on this question, asking what was important for a 'new' shop.
 The shop is entirely run by volunteers and Q4.8 revealed that of the 206 households responding, 54 had someone in the family who volunteered.
 Q4.7 supported continuing this approach, with 63% supporting the volunteer model and only 17% in favour of moving to a privately run model.
 68% of respondents would like to see a wider range of products, but the biggest need was felt to be more parking, with 84% highlighting this aspect.
 The location of any new premises was felt to be important, with 74% rating this a high priority.
 Q4.6 also highlighted the desire for provision of refreshments, with 72 of 125 responses (58%) in favour.

-Strategy C3 - Review how community activities are supported by the existing facilities and how these might be improved and football clubs and tradition is kept alive through regular folk music sessions and the Mummers Play.
-Many events that draw people together punctuate the year, centred on the Fun Run, Church Fete and Produce Show.
+Strategy C3 - Review how community activities are supported by the existing facilities and how these might be improved.